SFSU-Bethel-Instructional/sum_harness_instructional/README.md

 `% ./sum_vector`

 When you run each code, it will iterate through the set of problem sizes predefined inside benchmark.cpp

+The instrumentation code you added to benchmark.cpp should report the elapsed time for your sum() method's execution for each problem size.

 # Building and running the codes on Perlmutter@NERSC